tahsin2627/my-yt/README.md

-## Environment variable to skip transcoding to h264
+## Skip transcoding to h264

 If your system is under stress when downloading a video, that could be because of the automatic transcoding that's happening behind the scenes.

 This is a feature to make the video compatible with most devices (especially iOS)

-If you don't have the need, you can skip the transcoding process by setting `SKIP_TRANSCODING=true`.
+If you don't have the need, you can skip the transcoding process in the settings page.